Edward J. Gunther, M.D.

 Hershey, PA 17033

 Clinical Research - Breast Cancer

-Fellowship, Hematology/Oncology, Hospital of the University of Pennsylvania (1999) Residency, Internal Medicine, Hospital of the University of Pennsylvania (1995) M.D., Yale - New Haven Hospital (1993)
+Fellowship, Hematology/Oncology, Hospital of the University of Pennsylvania (1999) Residency, Internal Medicine, Hospital of the University of Pennsylvania (1995) M.D., Yale University School of Medicine (Connecticut) (1993)

 My colleagues and I employ genetically modified mice to uncover molecular and cell biological mechanisms underlying tumor escape.
 Toward this end, we use novel mouse models that permit reversible activation of oncogenic signaling pathways within mammary epithelium, the tissue compartment in which breast cancers arise.
 The resulting mice are programmed to develop mammary tumors that faithfully recapitulate key features of human breast cancer, including local invasion at the primary tumor site and metastatic spread to distant organs.
 Importantly, these mouse models permit oncogenic signaling to be shut off in established tumors, thereby simulating the action of an idealized targeted therapeutic.